Southern DHB Māori Mental Health

 - You may require ongoing support for a period of six months or more.

 Needs assessment is a process of identifying what supports you require to live a fulfilling life in the community.
-Assessments are completed in partnership with your Southern DHB MHAID Service key worker/case manager and the support people of your choice.
+Assessments are completed in partnership with your Southern DHB MHAID Service key worker and the support people of your choice.
 Needs assessment aims to identify your areas of need and provide a coordinated approach to accessing the necessary support services

 Service coordination is the process of agreeing on the best mix of services to support you in your current situation.